lowzijian/Shopping-Directory-Web/readme.md

 - [x] Use of either session or cookie for user authentication at the back-end.
 - [x] Client-side validation is required for the back-end interface to validate input.

-To discover more and understand better of this projects , please refer to the guideline document [Guideline Document](https://github.com/lowzijian/Shopping-Directory-Web/blob/master/Guidelines/Guidelines.docx)
+To discover more and understand better of this project, please refer to the guideline document [Guideline Document](https://github.com/lowzijian/Shopping-Directory-Web/blob/master/Guidelines/Guidelines.docx)

 # Credit to